• Skip to main content

 Honey Flapjacks Recipe Ingredients

-Below are the 3 ingredients needed to make these flapjacks:
+Below are the 3 ingredients I used to make these flapjacks:

 • Porridge Oats: Any brand of porridge oats is fine to use.
 Do not use instant porridge oats, otherwise the flapjacks will turn out stodgy and mushy.